THC overdose: everything you need to know

 Definition of THC

 THC, or tetrahydrocannabinol, is the main active ingredient in cannabis that is responsible for its psychoactive effects.
-It is one of the many compounds found in the cannabis plant, known as cannabinoids.
-THC binds to cannabinoid receptors in the brain and nervous system, triggering a variety of effects, including euphoria, altered perception of time, increased appetite and more.
+It is one of the many compounds found in the cannabis plant known as cannabinoids.
+THC binds to cannabinoid receptors in the brain and nervous system, triggering a variety of effects, including euphoria, altered time perception, increased appetite and more.

 How THC works in the body

-• Inhalation: when cannabis is smoked or vaporized, THC quickly enters the bloodstream through the lungs.
-Within minutes, it reaches the brain and begins to exert its effects.
+• Inhalation When cannabis is smoked or vaporised, THC quickly enters the bloodstream through the lungs.
+Within minutes, it reaches the brain and begins to unfold its effects.

-• Oral ingestion: Edible cannabis products must first be metabolized by the digestive system and liver before THC enters the bloodstream.
-This process takes longer, resulting in a delayed but often stronger and longer-lasting effect.
+• Oral intake Edible cannabis products must first be metabolised by the digestive system and liver before THC enters the bloodstream.
+This process takes longer, resulting in a delayed but often stronger and longer lasting effects.

 • THC binds to the cannabinoid receptors (CB1) in the brain.
 These receptors are part of the endocannabinoid system, which plays a role in regulating mood, memory, pain perception and other physiological processes.